SudhirGhandikota/COVID19_secondary_analysis/README.md

 <br/>
 <p align="center"><img src="graphical_abstract.png" style="vertical-align:middle" width="600" height="600"></p>

 This repository contains the various input files, generated outputs and scripts associated with our paper titled above.
 These scripts can be used to generate or reproduce the data published in our main text and other supplemental items.

+<b>Requirements</b><br>
+All the required packages and dependencies (both R and Python) can be found in <i>requirements.txt</i> and <i>requirements.R</i> files.
+These requirements can be installed manually or through docker containers to quickly set up a virtual environment containing all the dependencies.
+If [Docker](https://docs.docker.com/get-docker/) is not installed, please use the following link: https://docs.docker.com/get-docker/ to install.

+<b>Building a Docker container</b><br>
+We provide a Dockerfile that can automatically be used to build a docker container, containing all the necessary modules and packages needed to run our framework.
+After cloning this repository, the below command can be used to build a dockerimage from the base directory of the project.

+      $ docker build -t mycontainer

+Once done, the following command can be used to run the image and start a bash session

+      $ docker run --name mycontainer -it mycontainer bash

+To move files to and from the docker container `docker cp` command can be used

 We also share the R objects and cytoscape (https://cytoscape.org/) session files associated with all the figures published in our work.
 The folder structure of this repository is described below:

 * <u><b>input_data/</b></u>: This directory contains the various files used as inputs to our study